Challenges in Washington

-Ms. Brazile, a well-versed Democratic political strategist, provides insider perspective on the challenges in the current administration, with the Democratic candidates, and where we go from here.
+Ms. Brazile, a well-versed Democratic political strategist, provides insider perspective on the challenges in Washington and where we go from here.

 Donna Brazile uncovers for audiences the politics and policymaking process taking shape in Washington

 One of the most effective Democratic strategists of our time, DONNA BRAZILE’s unique perspective into national and local elections makes her a fixture in American politics.
 Brazile is a frequent guest on cable news programs like CNN and Fox News, often discussing the upcoming election, social issues, and the presidency.
 At in-person and virtual events, Donna Brazile gives audiences a glimpse into the politics and policymaking process as only she can, always leaving audiences raving, "She was great!
 Great presentation, funny and personable, and she did a great job of keeping it non-partisan."
 (AEW Capital Management), "It was absolutely wonderful!
 She provided the perfect amount of humor and inspiration to reenergize the group after a busy morning...it was a huge success!"
 (Louisiana Center for Women and Government).
 Brazile is considered one of most influential African-American women in modern American politics, named one of the “100 Most Powerful Women in Washington, D.C.,” by Washingtonian Magazine and one of the “50 Most Powerful Women in America” by Essence Magazine.